 World Telecommunication and information society day is observed in May 17 every year since 1969.
 The World Telecommunication and Information Society Day marks the founding of International Telecommunication Union (ITU) and the signing of the first International Telegraph Convention in 1865.
 It was instituted by the Plenipotentiary Conference in Malaga-Torremolinos in 1973.

 This day highlights the role of Information and Communication Technology in today’s world.
+From emails to a SIP Provider to satellite technology, there’s so many different applications available in today’s modern world.
 This day was declared to focus on the importance of ICT and the wide range of issues related to the Information Society.
 World Telecommunication and Information Society Day is celebrated by organizations like UNESCO, with a different theme every year.

 The purpose of World Telecommunication and Information Society Day is to help raise awareness of the possibilities that the use of the Internet and other information and communication technologies can bring to societies and economies, as well as of ways to bridge the digital divide.